-Volvo type C (blue-green) coolant should be used all year round.
+Volvo original coolant/anti-freeze coolant should be used all year round.
 The cooling system should always contain water plus anti-freeze and rust inhibitor, even during the summer.
 Experience has also shown that extremely weak anti-freeze solutions (10-25 percent) are ineffective for rust protection.
 For this reason, the quantity of antifreeze/summer coolant should be about 50 percent of the solution.
-This lowers the freezing point to - $30 \,^{\circ}$ F (- $35 \,^{\circ}$ C).
+This lowers the freezing point to - 30 $^{\circ}$ F (-35 $^{\circ}$ C).
+The use of "Recycled" Anti-freeze is not approved by Volvo.